Rospiggarna: 2003 to present

 In 2016 they won their fifth Swedish team Championship, with a team that included Andreas Jonsson, Jason Doyle and Martin Vaculik.

 In 2025 the club formed a junior team called Team Campus Roslagen.

+2022-2023

+Rospiggarna's squad building for the 2022 season included Andzejs Lebedevs, who returned after five seasons with Smederna as the club's first new signing for 2022.
+Lebedevs had previously ridden for Rospiggarna during the 2014 and 2015 seasons and made a substitute appearance in the quarterfinals in 2020.
+The next rider added to Rospiggarna's 2022 squad was Victor Palovaara, who left Vetlanda Speedway for the club.